HooraFarhangi/frontendmentor-challenges/01-qr-code-component/README.md

 ## 🧠 What I Learned

-Write a short summary of what you learned or practiced while working on this project.
-For example:

 > I learned about meta tags which are very important and they control how the browser interprets and displays our webpage.
 >
 > <meta charset="UTF-8"> -> Purpose: It tells the browser which character enconding we are using in our HTML doc.